DiggsAsura/hello_rust/Tour_of_Rust/3_Basic_Data_Structure_Types/c3_4_data_in_memory/readme.md

     2. Storing a refrence to that memory location on the *heap* and storing it in String struct (More on this in future lessons)

 * Finally our two friends *Ferris* and *Sarah* have data structures that will always have fixed locations in our program, so they are placed on the *stack*.

+OH, a little a-ha here.
+Could stucts be somewhat Rust's version of classes?